wangsqly0407/openstack-mcp-server/README_EN.md

 ## Overview

-An OpenStack resource query service based on MCP (Multimodal Capability Protocol), providing API interfaces to query compute, storage, network, image, and other resources from the OpenStack cloud platform.
+An OpenStack resource query service based on MCP (Model Context Protocol), providing API interfaces to query compute, storage, network, image, and other resources from the OpenStack cloud platform.

 ## Features